Frequently Asked Questions

 Australian Government, Department of Health and Ageing, National Health and Medical Research Council.
 Nutrient Reference Values for Australia and New Zealand.
 2005.

-Vitamin D deficiency risk factors are the same for women and men.
+Vitamin D insufficiency risk factors are the same for women and men.
 I.e. insufficient sun exposure, age, skin tone, and the presence of malabsorption conditions.

 In materials, a tight weave allows less UV radiation through material reaching your skin and therefore less vitamin D is synthesized in our bodies.
 For example, UV rays will penetrate lace easily compared to denim.